josephrocca/ftfy-pyodide/README.md

 </script>
 ```

 The Python version is about 4x faster, which is to be expected given that Pyodide is running the Python runtime within WebAssembly.
-I'm guessing the performance gap will close once we get [wasm-gc](https://github.com/WebAssembly/gc).
+I'm guessing the performance gap will be smaller once we get [wasm-gc](https://github.com/WebAssembly/gc).

 It doesn't run yet in Deno due to `pyodide.js` assuming that the runtime is either browser or web worker, but it should only take a few code changes (e.g. [here](https://github.com/pyodide/pyodide/blob/093c0dd18ddcefa4cc1bce5f404f4cec2444ef9d/src/pyodide.js#L58-L73)) to get it working.
 I personally don't need Deno support right now, so I'm going to instead wait and hope that `pyodide.js` moves to ES modules, and then I can just bump the version and get Deno support for free.

 `ftfy` was created by Robyn Speer at [Luminoso Technologies, Inc.](LuminosoInsight) and is MIT licensed.
 It depends upon [wcwidth](https://github.com/jquast/wcwidth) (by [Jeff Quast](https://github.com/jquast)) which is also MIT licensed.
-[Pyodide](https://github.com/pyodide/pyodide) is licensed under [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/). **All credit for this module goes to Robyn Speer and the Pyodide contributors** - I just wrote a few lines of code to wrap it into a JS module.
+[Pyodide](https://github.com/pyodide/pyodide) is licensed under [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/). **All credit for this module goes to Robyn Speer, Jeff Quast and the Pyodide contributors** - I just wrote a few lines of code to wrap it into a JS module.

-## As stated by the ftfy docs:
+## As stated by the `ftfy` docs:

 ftfy can fix mojibake (encoding mix-ups), by detecting patterns of characters that were clearly meant to be UTF-8 but were decoded as something else: